 Mitchell Historic Properties oversees Galveston properties owned by the George and Cynthia Mitchell family.
-These properties include one hotel, fourteen historic buildings, two parks, a parking garage, and the Pier 21 complex all located in Galveston’s Downtown area.
+These properties include one hotel, fourteen historic buildings, two parks, and a parking garage, all located in Galveston’s Downtown area.

-The Mitchells are committed to the overall success and revitalization of The Strand District, Pier 21 and Galveston Island.
+The Mitchells are committed to the overall success and revitalization of The Strand District, and Galveston Island.
 For more than 30 years, the Mitchells have invested more than $175 million in rehabilitating historic properties in The Strand National Historic Landmark District.
 Immediately following Hurricane Ike which struck Galveston on September 13, 2008, MHP launched a massive cleanup and restoration program in downtown Galveston.
 Estimates by staff put the cost of disaster relief, cleanup and building renovation at more than $24 million on more than 20 buildings.

 The family completed an $11 million renovation of the historic Hotel Galvez as part of the hotel’s centennial celebration in 2011.

-The Strand Seaport, encompassing The Strand and adjacent harbor area including Pier 21, includes commercial & residential properties including loft apartments, museums, shops, galleries, hotels, restaurants, nightclubs and offices for any array of professionals.
+The Strand Seaport, encompassing The Strand and adjacent harbor area, includes commercial & residential properties including loft apartments, museums, shops, galleries, hotels, restaurants, nightclubs and offices for any array of professionals.
 This is largely due to the efforts of the Mitchells.